Louise-Ryan/GENE-FAM/README.md

  GENE-FAM requires the blat2hints.pl script from AUGUSTUS.

- Please dowload the script from the AUGUSTUS github page as linked below, and place the script in your working directory. https://github.com/nextgenusfs/AUGUSTUS/blob/master/scripts/blat2hints.pl
+ Please download the script from the AUGUSTUS github page as linked below, and place the script in your working directory. https://github.com/nextgenusfs/AUGUSTUS/blob/master/scripts/blat2hints.pl

 <br>